-How Much Does it Cost to Open a Liquor Store?
+How Much Does It Cost To Open a Liquor Store?

-Asking “how much does it cost to open a liquor store?” is kind of like asking “how much does a bottle of wine cost?”
+Asking, “How much does it cost to open a liquor store?” is kind of like asking, “How much does a bottle of wine cost?”

 It depends.

-When asked how much a bottle of wine costs, most seasoned liquor store salespeople would ask a follow-up question like, “how much are you looking to spend?”
+When asked how much a bottle of wine costs, most seasoned liquor store salespeople would ask a follow-up question like, “How much are you looking to spend?”

 If you’ve never bought a bottle of wine (or opened a liquor store) before, you might not have a reasonable guess, which is perfectly understandable.